 As it turns out, sports betting firms, better known as bookmakers, are spending a pretty penny to back amateur sports clubs.
-You see, when someone checks the ATP tennis betting odds they are not just checking for the best fixtures and lines.
+As well as providing ATP tennis betting odds and fixtures, they are also valuable sponsors.
 A sports fan’s tennis bets are actually contributing towards preserving amateur sports and perhaps even forging a new sports powerhouse!

 3. Sense of Community and Belonging

 The biggest motivator for many people who participate in such activities is none other than the ability to bond with others.
 As a social species, humans do love doing things together and that is clearly captivated in amateur sports.
 Even though there is nothing to gain other than healthy exercise and a few friendships, some people tend to be very competitive when it comes to amateur sports.

 Now, the success stories of amateur teams aren’t too many, but people do get motivated, and they do spend a fair bit of time trying to tackle some amateur cups.
 Some might even try to progress to some more serious formats.

 4. Recognition in the Community